-This technique is used frequently to mask values in a raster layer, and is useful whenever you want to perform calculations for a region other that the arbitrary rectangular region that is used by raster layer.
+This technique is used frequently to mask values in araster layer, and is useful whenever you want to perform calculations for a region other that the arbitrary rectangular region that is used by raster layer.
 For instance, an elevation histogram of a raster layer doesn't have much meaning.
-If it is instead computed using only values corresponding to a basin (as in he case above), the result that we obtain is a meaningful one that actually gives information about the configuration of the basin.
+If it is instead

-There are other interesting things about this algorithm that we have just run, apart from the no-data values and how they are handled.
-If you have a look at the extents of the layers that we have multiplied (you can do it double-clicking on their names of the layer in the table of contents and looking at their properties), you will see that they are not the same, since the extent covered by the flow accumulation layer is smaller that the extent of the full DEM.
+There are other interesting things about this algorithm that we have just run apart from the no--data values and how they are handled.
+If you have a look at the extents of the layers that we have multiplied (you can do it double--clicking on their names of the layer in the table of contents and looking at their properties), you will see that they are not the same, since the extent covered by the flow accumulation layer is smaller that the extent of the full DEM.

 That means that those layers do not match, and that they cannot be multiplied directly without homogenizing those sizes and extents by resampling one or both layers.
 However, we did not do anything.
 QGIS takes care of this situation and automatically resamples input layers when needed.
-The output extent is the minimum covering extent calculated from the input layers, and the minimum cell size of their cellsizes.
+The output extent is the minimum covering extent calculated from the imput layers, and the minimum cell size of their cellsizes.